Emanuel Augustus: Titles

+After going on a 7 fight unbeaten streak he travelled to Norwich, Norfolk, U.K. On September 26th 1998.
+To take on British fighter Jon Thaxton he would get a TKO victory in the 7th round to win both the WBO Inter-Continental Light Welterweight Championship and the IBF Inter-Continental Light Welterweight Championship.

 On April 2, 2004, Augustus became the IBA light welterweight champion defeating Alex Trujillo by unanimous decision.

 On December 9, 2006, he became the WBC Continental Americas light welterweight champion by defeating Russell Stoner Jones.

 On July 4, 2008, he knocked out Jakkirt Suwunnalirt in Sydney, Australia, to win the WBO Oriental welterweight title.

 Controversial disqualification

 Augustus was the IBA light welterweight champion between April 2, 2004, and June 18 of that year.
 Augustus lost his title when referee Laurence Cole disqualified him in his first title defense against Tomas Barrientes.
 At the time of disqualification, Augustus was ahead on all three judges' scorecards.
 He was disqualified for pushing, talking back to the referee, and not looking into his eyes when asked to.

 Other achievements

-His fight against "Irish" Micky Ward on July 13, 2001, was voted 2001 ESPN "Fight of the Year", as well as 2001 Ring magazine Fight of the Year.
+His fight against "Irish" Micky Ward on July 13, 2001, was voted 2001 ESPN "Fight of the Year", USA Today's fight of the year, as well as 2001 Ring magazine Fight of the Year.
 In June 2008 ESPN announced that this fight had been nominated for its "Fight of the Decade" award.
 Augustus was also named "ESPN's Most Memorable Fighter".